Kasper Boogaard

-Kasper Boogaard (born 29 January 2006) is a Dutch professional footballer who plays as a midfielder for Dutch club AZ Alkmaar.
+Kasper Boogaard (born 29 January 2006) is a Dutch professional footballer who plays as a midfielder for club Willem II, on loan from AZ Alkmaar.
 He is a Dutch youth international.

 Club career

 From Texel in North Holland, he played for Texel '94 prior to his move into the academy of AZ Alkmaar in 2017.
 He signed a first contract with the club in 2022.
 He featured for the club in the semifinal of the UEFA Youth League in April 2025, and signed a new four-year professional contract with the club that summer.

 Having played for Jong AZ in the Eerste Divisie, he made his debut for the senior AZ Alkmaar team in the UEFA Conference League against Premier League club Crystal Palace on 6 November 2025.
 Boogaard was named to make his first start in the Eredivisie against PSV Eindhoven on 9 November 2025.

+On 23 July 2026, Boogaard moved on loan to Willem II.

 International career

 He was part of the Netherlands U19s that won the 2025 UEFA European Under-19 Championship.